 Ellix never got sarcasm.
 “Yeah.
 We talked for a bit before she started the rocking thing.”

 Klias shook his head in disgust and approached the girl.
-Baphrem followed liking the entire situation less and less.
+Baphrem followed, liking the entire situation less and less.

 She looked up when they got close, revealing large green eyes and a pale, freckled nose.
-Her cheeks were streaked with tears and, though she was sitting, there was no missing the shakes running through her body.
+Her cheeks were streaked with tears, and though she was sitting, there was no missing the shakes running through her body.
 If she was eighteen, she was the youngest eighteen Baphrem had ever seen.

 “Natalie, my name’s Baphrem.
 I hear you brought us a message.”